 Snacks and Books - best afternoon companions!

 Mom would make a variety of sweet and savory treats for us and at-least I would savor it and eat.
 She would make something for each one of us depending on what we liked.
-There would be Gulab Jamun for my brother, this Kara Boondi and Chegodilu/Ring Muruku for my dad, Karanji and Shankarpali for me and some generic dishes like Mysore Pak, Chocolate Rava Laddu and chiwda which we all loved.
+There would be Gulab Jamun for my brother, this Kara Boondi, and Chegodilu/Ring Muruku for my dad, Karanji, and Shankarpali for me and some generic dishes like Mysore Pak, Chocolate Rava Laddu, and chiwda which we all loved.
 We had Diwali vacation at school so afternoons were not reserved for homework anymore.
 I would rather spend it with a comic book in one hand and a bowl of freshly made snacks in the other.
 This was my favorite pastime.
 I could stay like this for hours if not disturbed.
-In fact, even today when I pick up a comic book like Tinkle or an Archie, I crave for something to munch along.
+In fact, even today when I pick up comic books like Tinkle or an Archie, I crave something to munch along.
 We also had this custom where we would put a sample of everything made onto different plates and then distribute it among our neighbors on Diwali day.
-That ways, we all had a variety of treats by the end of the day from different homes!
+That way, we all had a variety of treats by the end of the day from different homes!